-- Read more about the causes, treatments and risks associated with obesity at NHS Choices (obesity).
+- Read more about the causes, treatments and risks associated with obesity.

 - Visit your GP for advice on treatments and diets.
 If you have health issues, are pregnant, or you’re not familiar with dieting or exercise, you should seek the help of your GP before starting a diet or exercise programme.

 - Change to a healthier diet.
-Read advice on weight loss and healthy eating at NHS Choices.
+Read advice on eating well on the NHS website.